austta/austta.org.au/membnews.md

 Please note, links on this page are not maintained in general, they remain as a record of what was sent to members.

+## September 2019

+### ATA Annual General Meeting 19 October 2019, Canberra

+The 2019 ATA Annual General Meeting will be hosted by the Canberra Division and will be held on Saturday 19 October at 2pm in the offices of [TransitGraphics](https://www.google.com/maps/place/Transit+Graphics/@-35.2748036,149.1253143,17z/data=!3m1!4b1!4m5!3m4!1s0x345eee03ba77bf:0x8e9030a83ada22b9!8m2!3d-35.274808!4d149.127503) Suite 3, Level 1, 11 McKay Lane, Turner ACT 2612.
+We thank TransitGraphics for their provision of the AGM venue.
+This location is near the city centre.
+Already many people have shown interest in attending the AGM.
+Members, families and friends are invited to the pre-meeting activities which will commence with the 12 noon Light Rail departure from [Alinga St Canberra City](https://www.google.com/maps/place/Alinga+St,+Canberra+ACT+2601/@-35.2782947,149.1262717,17z/data=!3m1!4b1!4m5!3m4!1s0x6b164d680b663907:0x95a50cffbec97392!8m2!3d-35.2782991!4d149.1284604) to [Gungahlin](https://www.google.com/maps/place/Gungahlin+ACT+2912/@-35.1712248,149.1183228,14z/data=!4m5!3m4!1s0x6b1654b7fbf65f0f:0x500ea6ea76957c0!8m2!3d-35.1831!4d149.133).
+Participants are requested to be at the Alinga St stop by 11.55am.
+Single and Daily Cash Tickets are available from ticket vending machines on the platform.
+Canberra’s electronic fare card, MyWay is also available from various outlets.
+Information is found on [transport.act.gov.au](transport.act.gov.au).
+We will enjoy lunch at a café in Gungahlin and return by tram to Canberra City in time for the meeting.
+No doubt AGM participants will be able to obtain a variety of transport guides and timetables from TransitGraphics.
+Further information including nomination and proxy forms are contained in the September mail-out.
+At the AGM there will be elections for the positions of President, Vice President, Secretary, Treasurer and Committee members.
+Please give some thought as to whether you are prepared to nominate for one of these positions.
+Anyone who wishes to picked up from [Canberra Railway Station](https://www.google.com/maps/place/Canberra+Railway+Station/@-35.319384,149.1471696,17z/data=!3m1!4b1!4m5!3m4!1s0x6b164cfe83c0da7f:0xf1d77febc545d6d7!8m2!3d-35.3193884!4d149.1493583) should contact [Victor Isaacs](mailto:'Victor%20Isaacs%20and%20Agnes%20Boskovitz'%20%3cabvi@iinet.net.au%3e).

+### Vale Tim Fischer AC

+On August 22 Tim Fischer passed away following a battle with cancer.
+The media have presented many fine tributes to Tim and the ATA heartily endorses these.
+Here I will outline his connection with the ATA.
+Tim became an ATA member in 2012.
+He had been working on “Australian Timetables at Their Peak”, a joint project with ATA.
+1939 had been agreed as the peak year and Tim was interested in concentrating on idiosyncratic and vanished services.
+He enjoyed reading our journals and was very supportive of the ATA.
+He contributed occasional articles to The Times.
+We were always happy to promote his books.
+Some saw Tim as our nation’s chief train enthusiast.
+On behalf of ATA, I offer our condolences to his wife Judy and their sons Dominic and Harrison and their wider family and friends.

+### Vale Howard Quinlan

+A Memorial Service was held in August for Howard and Valerie Quinlan at All Souls Anglican Church, Ainslie, Canberra.
+Howard wrote a book on Australian Railway Routes listing lengths and opening and closing dates of all lines, an important publication for railway historians.
+Howard, although not an ATA member, was known to many Canberra members.
+Howard’s wife Valerie passed away shortly after Howard’s death.
+On behalf of ATA, I offer our condolences to Howard and Valerie’s family and friends.

+### Report of the ATA Committee Meeting Wednesday 21 August 2019

+For the financial year concluded on 30 June, ATA made an accrual surplus of $1096.
+Membership fees do not completely cover the mail-out costs, the website, National Timetable Collection and other expenses.
+Auction and Distribution Service surpluses help to pay these expenses and bring our finances into the black.
+Our thanks to our Treasurer, Len Regan for his work and our auditor, Jim Wells, for his helpful assistance.

+We welcome new members Peter Dempster from Epping NSW, Peter Kilburn from Junee NSW, Nick Hiscock from Hampton East Victoria, Aljosa Veljovic from Hampton Victoria and Andrew Woods from Torquay Victoria.
+There are now 136 ATA Members, a net increase of 2 since May.
+TransitGraphics have updated and printed our information and membership brochure at no charge to ATA.
+Our thanks to John Mikita at TransitGraphics.

+Work has continued on the National Timetable Collection at Prahran.
+Donations of timetables (detailed overleaf) will occupy the time of our NTC team for some time to come.
+The State Library of Victoria User Organisations Council (SLUOC) ‘On Time’ seminar on the National Timetable Collection on 3 August 2019 was successful, with very good presentations and about 30 attendees.
+The PowerPoint presentations as PDF files are included in the September 2019 Distribution List.
+These are distributed free of charge and are well recommended.
+Plans were made for our AGM.
+Our next committee meeting will be held on 20 November.

+### Donation of 327 NSWR Working Timetables

+Our thanks to Ben Lewis who has donated 327 working timetables from 1919 to 1959.
+These are A4 spiral- bound print copies of scans of the original documents.
+They have been transported to Prahran and are being sorted by Andrew James.

+### Donation of Timetables from former ARHS ACT Library

+We thank the former ARHS ACT for the offer of timetables which were contained in its library.
+Of interest are many Working Timetables and public timetables from around Australia and overseas.
+Once any gap is filled in the National Timetable Collection these items will go to auction.
+Once these timetables are sold, a donation to the ARHS ACT successor, the Canberra Railway Museum will be made.
+We thank Victor Isaacs for receiving this collection and sending it to the PMI.

+### Alan Gray Collection

+Alan Gray has bequeathed his timetable collection to ATA.
+Len Regan and Geoff Hassall have made a trip to Alan’s apartment to appraise the collection.
+They were helped greatly by Denise, who lives in a unit below Alan’s, and is the maintenance manager of the 8-unit apartment block.
+We thank Denise for her assistance.
+Alan’s collection is vast.
+It is all well organised, bundled, and labelled where necessary and some of it is already packed in boxes.
+The timetables are predominantly buses from Sydney, outer metropolitan regions and country areas in NSW.
+But there are also bundles of bus timetables from the metropolitan and country areas of the other States and New Zealand.
+Other items in the collection include train timetables from around Australia and from the UK.
+We now must wait until probate of Alan’s will is granted before ATA can take possession.
+There is not enough room at Prahran to accept this amount of material in the short term, so self- storage may have to be considered.

+### Donation from Jim Fergusson

+We thank UK member Jim Fergusson for his donation to the ATA.
+Altogether we have 5 volumes of NSWR WTTs dated as follows:- 25 Oct 1925: Main Suburban, Illawarra Northern Western 3 Nov 1935: Southern

+<p style="text-align:right">-Hilaire Fraser, President</p>

 ## August 2019

 ### ATA Annual General Meeting